 Bishop James presented the award winning Radio 4 series ‘the Bishop and the Prisoner (2012) and also ‘The Bishop and the Banker’ (2013).
 He continues to contribute to Radio 4’s Thought for the Day.
 He presented the Good Friday Meditation on BBC Radio 4 2019 and the Documentary 'The Day When God Was Dead' on 7th and 8th April 2023

-His still-in-print books include:
+His books include:

 He has received honorary degrees from 8 Universities including Liverpool, Exeter, Gloucester, Liverpool John Moores, Liverpool Hope, Hull, Humberside and York St John.